somnath-choudhury/somnath-choudhury/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

-:telescope: Currently a student at Chandigarh University and contributing to frontend and backend for building web applications.
+:telescope: A B.Tech graduate in CSE and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.

 - :zap: In my free time, I explore technology and read tech articles.